How to Get into Calisthenics for Busy People

 Depending on your current fitness level, the following skills can take anywhere from 1 month to 12 months to achieve.

-For today, I have put together a calisthenics workout that can be done three times a week for 6-8 weeks.
-It is focused on handstands and general body strength.
+I’ve put together a calisthenics workout that can be done three times a week for 6-8 weeks.
+It’s focused on handstands and general body strength.

 The goal of this program is to build body awareness by aiming for easier calisthenics exercises, higher reps (above 10 reps), and to nail down the movement patterns to develop body control.
 As a beginner, focus on exercises that you can complete no less than 8-10 reps.
 If you cannot do 8-10 reps, choose an easier progression.